Faraday22/Anti-Afk/README.md

 I hope you enjoy :D

 # How to install
+First look in requirements.txt to install nessassary packages

 You will need to install git if not already installed To install for those who don't know use "git clone https://github.com/Faraday22/Anti-Afk"